 We didn’t post much about Muskegon because, well, there wasn’t much to post about Muskegon.
 Mostly just rain.
-In fact, based on a sample size of 4 nights, we conclude that in Muskegon there always is a 20-knot wind, with thunder, lightening, and driving rain.
-More than 10 inches of it fell on us.
+In fact, based on a sample size of four nights, we conclude that in Muskegon there always is a twenty-knot wind, with thunder, lightening, and driving rain.
+More than ten inches of it fell on us.
 Muskegon did teach us one valuable lesson though.
 When your boat starts listing several degrees to starboard, it’s probably because the plug is in the dinghy and the dinghy is filled with half a ton of water.
 Literally.

 Last evening the skies cleared enough for a delightful picnic on the shore with Second Wave and Change of Pace.
 The boys came along as well.
 Oscar was in a mood.

 We popped up before dawn feeling like we were gonna be alright.
 Yeah, the worst was over now.
 Heading south.
 The initial plan had been for a long day to Benton Harbor but we didn’t want to be stuck there over the holiday weekend.
 As we pulled away from Muskegon, the mornin’ sun was shinin’ like a red rubber ball.

 If only we knew a song from the sixties, by a one-hit wonder, with a thematically-appropriate chorus.
 Oh wait.

 Easy four-hour cruise down the lake, past the red lighthouse, and into Holland.

 Holland the town in Michigan, not the country in Europe.
 Our buddy Fred was born in Holland, which explains the wooden shoes even though he grew up in East Tennessee.